pureprofile/android-sdk-pureprofile/README.md

                 Toast.LENGTH_SHORT).show();
     }
 ```
-The transactions API can also be used for quering Pureprofile about a transaction.
+The transactions API can also be used for querying Pureprofile about a transaction.
 The payment key (as provided in the PaymentEvent will have to be passed as a parameter to the end-point:
 ```
 GET https://staging-ah-api.pureprofile.com/api/v1/pp-au/transactions/<payment-uuid> HTTP/1.1